lawrenceevalyn/Olli-game/README.md

 ### December 17, 2017

 Whoooops I forgot about this and forgot that beeminder was gonna make me start working on it again........ but Olli would want me to enjoy my Actual Vacation.
+Even if that means faking two commits (whoops indeed!)

 ### November 16, 2017